 - Employee’s occupation

-- Details of any cleaning or laundry service provided by employer
+- Details of any cleaning or laundry service provided by the employer

-- Information of payment provided by the employer to cover laundry and additional uniform costs
+- Information on payment supplied by the employer to cover laundry and additional uniform costs.

 Laundry allowance claims – Ministry of Defence